Whitetail deer in Arizona mountains during hunting season

 TealSep 13 – 28, 20256 teal

-Licenses: All waterfowl hunters 16+ must have Arizona waterfowl stamp ($13) and federal duck stamp.
+Licenses: Anyone who hunts waterfowl in Arizona and is 16 or older must have the Arizona waterfowl stamp ($13) and the federal duck stam

 SpeciesSeasonKey Details